mogita/monsts/README.md

 #### Trigger Single-env Deployment

-4. Go to `CI/CD - Pipelines` (or `Build - Pipelines` if you're using the new GitLab navigation)
+1. Go to `CI/CD - Pipelines` (or `Build - Pipelines` if you're using the new GitLab navigation)
-5. Click on the "Run Pipeline" button.
+2. Click on the "Run Pipeline" button.
 On the next page click "Run Pipeline" to start the pipeline.
-6. Wait for the pipeline to finish, and visit your Mastodon site to check if everything works.
+3. Wait for the pipeline to finish, and visit your Mastodon site to check if everything works.

 ### For Multi-environment Mastodon Instances

 For someone like me who needs to run and manage several Mastodon instances, it's fairly easy to do with Monsts too.
 You'll need some basic knowledge about [GitLab Environment](https://docs.gitlab.com/ee/ci/environments/) feature.

-Assuming we have 2 sites to setup, one under the domain name of `mog.blue` and another `example.site`.
+Assuming we have 2 sites to setup, one under the domain name of `mog.blue` and another `example.site`:

 #### Setup Environment and Variables